mvolkmann/blog/src/warp.md

     - "Honor user's custom prompt (PS1)" (off by default)

-      When this option is off, the provided prompt displays the working directory.
+      When this option is off, executed blocks show the number of seconds it took to run their command.
+      The provided prompt displays the working directory.
       If the directory is associated with a git repository, it also shows the current branch and the number of uncommitted files that are untracked or modified.